-I no longer use DigitalOcean.
-I’m using RamNode servers to power my websites.
+Update 1: I highly recommend RamNode servers also.
 Their servers are dirt cheap compared to managed hosting solutions.
 Contact me on WeChat @mighil if you need help setting up a website based on RamNode servers.
-I do recommend DigitalOcean for complete beginners.
-Their platform is intuitive.

 Why A Self-hosted WordPress Blog in China?